nock/nock/.github/ISSUE_TEMPLATE/01_bug_report.md

 Runkit: *[Example link](https://runkit.com/gr2m/node-nock-nock-768)*

 _Having problem producing a test case?
 Try and ask the community for help.
-If test case cannot be reproduced, the Nock community might not be able to help you._
+If the test case cannot be reproduced, the Nock community might not be able to help you._

 **Does the bug have a test case?**